Tim Freeman

 About

-In transition professionally after launching an independent, bootstrapped software business.
-The main product was the Yupdates service which is shutting down on December 30th, 2023.
+Before re-joining Amazon, I launched an independent, bootstrapped software business.
+The main product was the Yupdates service which was shut down on December 30th, 2023.

 Before Enstratius, I was lead developer of Nimbus for seven years, a pioneering effort in cloud computing (it predates EC2).
 This was a foundational, exciting time.
 It was endlessly interesting.
 I made life-long friends.
 My manager was one of my few, significant mentors, and she influenced the rest of my career.
 The U.S. national lab environment is pretty unique: there's a blend of academia and practical systems implementation you are unlikely to find anywhere else.
 While we published original research and attended conferences, we also created new, impactful things that were used in production.
 We didn't have a lot of funding compared to the commercial world but we still pulled it all off somehow.